-Danish Demining Group provides direct assistance to landmine victims in MyanmarSeptember 2014.
-One afternoon, Aung San (name changed) was asked by the village leader to assist with others in cleaning the roadside from bushes.
-While Aung San was working, she suddenly heard a loud explosion and fell unconscious to the ground.
-Few hours later she woke up in the neighboring village clinic, and was told that she had set off a landmine.
-One consequence of the accident is that she got a piece of metal stuck in the neck and the village clinic did not have the right equipment to remove it.
+Danish Demining Group provides direct assistance to landmine victims in MyanmarOne afternoon, Aung San* was asked by the village leader to assist with others in cleaning the roadside from bushes.
+While Aung San was working, she suddenly heard a loud explosion and fell to the ground, unconscious.
+A few hours later, she woke up in the neighboring village clinic and was told that she had set off a landmine.
+One consequence of the accident is that she got a piece of metal stuck in her neck and the village clinic did not have the right equipment to remove it.

-The doctors finally concluded that a surgery would be too dangerous for Aung San and decided not to remove the metal piece from her neck.
+The doctors finally concluded that a surgery would be too dangerous for Aung and decided not to remove the metal piece from her neck.
 After two weeks of recovery, she was allowed to leave the hospital and go home.

 “I am getting better, but I am still suffering from my injury and have difficulties in drinking and eating, but I am optimistic about my progress and believe that I will be able to resume a normal life in the future.
 I would like to say to those who live around the fighting to always stay vigilant and avoid areas that are contaminated by landmines.
-I also would like to say to those who suffer like me that keep in mind that we are not alone".
+I also would like to say to those who suffer like me to keep in mind that we are not alone".

 DDG/DRC has registered 35 landmine and Explosive Remnants of War (ERC) accidents involving 74 people, in the areas where the organization works in Kachin in 2014 alone.
 The actual number of landmine accidents if believed to be much higher.
 DDG/DRC has been implementing mine action actitivies in Mynamnar since 2013 and up to this day it is one of the few organizations in Kachin supporting landmine victims and their families, through MRE and direct assistance to the victims.